 Working on your brand community?

-As we launch more community platforms with retailer worldwide, I try to share our learnings and best practices here every month.
-You can read more of it here:
+As we launch more community platforms with brands worldwide, I try to share our learnings and best practices here every month:

 - My guide to getting started with your community project